stephane-caron/pymanoid/examples/README.md

 The ``inverse_kinematics_stance.py`` and ``inverse_kinematics_tasks.py``
 scripts show how to use the inverse kinematics to achieve a given posture.
-The former is best-suited for beginners as it uses the simpler ``Stance`` interface.
+The former is best for beginners as it uses the simpler ``Stance`` interface.
 The latter is for more advanced users and shows how to add individual tasks one by one.

 Both examples load (and download, if necessary) the [JVRC-1](https://github.com/stephane-caron/openrave_models/tree/master/JVRC-1)